Manveer15/context_based_medical_chatbot/README.md

 Vector Store: FAISS for fast nearest-neighbor search

-Embeddings: all-MiniLM-L6-v2 (or similar sentence-transformers)
+Embeddings: all-MiniLM-L6-v2 (or you can use better paid model for Much longer and more described suggetion)

-Frontend: Streamlit or Gradio (optional but recommended)
+Frontend: Streamlit

 📚 Use Cases
 Medical assistants for clinical information retrieval